embeddedTS/tsmicroctl/README.md

 # tsmicroctl
-This project is used to update the manage the supervisory microcontroller on the:
+This project is used to control the supervisory microcontroller on these platforms:
 * TS-7100
 * TS-7180
 * TS-7800-V2